 It’s easier than you think.
 The biscuits are a quick mix of flour, butter, cheese, bacon, chives, and cream.
 No yeast, no rising, no wait time.
 Just mix, knead, roll, and cut.
 While the chicken filling is baking for the first 15 minutes, I was able to prepare the biscuits and have them ready when 15 minutes was up.
 How’s that for quick and easy?

-Chicken Pot Pie Topped With Bacon Cheddar Biscuits is ultimate comfort food.
+Chicken Pot Pie Casserole is ultimate comfort food.
 Maybe that’s why I crave it so much.
 You can speed up the cooking process by using already-cooked chicken, whether it’s rotisserie chicken shredded up or leftover chicken from the night before.
 You can even skip peeling and cutting carrots if you use frozen carrots and peas.

-- 2 chicken quarters*
+- 2 chicken quarters* (see Note)

 - 2 garlic cloves, minced

-- 1/2 cup peas
+- 1/2 cup frozen peas (can stay frozen)

-- 2 Tablespoons heavy whipping cream or milk
+- 2 tablespoons heavy whipping cream or milk

 - Salt and pepper, to taste

-- 1/4 cup butter, cut into tablespoons
+- 1/4 cup (2 ounces or 4 tablespoons) unsalted butter, cold and cut into 8 pieces

-- 1 cup flour
+- 1 cup all-purpose flour

 - 1 teaspoon baking powder